-More recently, Russell’s behaviour was questioned again when Amy Adams, who worked with Russell on American Hustle, revealed to GQ that Russell made her cry often on the American Hustle set.
+More recently, Russell’s behavior was questioned again when Amy Adams, who worked with Russell on American Hustle, revealed to GQ that Russell made her cry often on the American Hustle set.

 "He did [make me cry.]
 He was hard on me, that's for sure.
 It was a lot," she told the outlet. "[Most days] I was really just devastated on set."

-Russell’s alleged behaviour is not a secret in Hollywood, and Robbie, his latest star, is an advocate for Time’s Up, an organisation that pledges to stop workplace harassment, as well as a successful producer with her company LuckyChap (I, Tonya, Harley Quinn: Birds of Prey, and the upcoming Promising Young Woman).
+Russell’s alleged behavior is not a secret in Hollywood, and Robbie, his latest star, is a advocate for Time’s Up, an organization that pledges to stop workplace harassment, as well as a successful producer with her company LuckyChap (I, Tonya, Harley Quinn: Birds of Prey, and the upcoming Promising Young Woman).

 As such major players in Hollywood, one can imagine both she and Jordan, who also produces his own projects, are aware of Russell’s past reputation — though whether there will be stories like the ones Clooney and Adams have about the director on his next project remains to be seen.

 While we don't know what roles Robbie and Jordan will play — or how much screen time they will share — their W video is basically a screen test for Russell's new film.
 Check it out below: